HarryMerckel/davedude0.github.io/_posts/2020-10-31-KEITH2021-Disassembly.md

 ![KEITH Evo Insides](http://keiththerobot.uk/images/evo-insides.jpg "INSIDES")

 Once the control boards were out, the numerous LEDs and lasers were visible.
 They will stay in place for now, as will the line-follower sensor in the base of the robot.
 The wheel sensors won't be needed again.
-We're intending to replace the motors too so theoriginals have been removed.
+We're intending to replace the motors too so the originals have been removed.
 They may return...

 ![KEITH Evo Sensors](http://keiththerobot.uk/images/evo-sensors.jpg "Sensors")